 This lot was picked pre-Qing Ming.
 It has a very traditional look - small leaf, mostly white buds, vegetal and clean in taste, offering thirst quenching, sweet notes.
 This tea is one of China's Famous Teas.
 Procssed entirely by hand!

 The leaves are tender and complex offering a range of flavors from asparagus to hints of chestnut.
-We notice some flavor of peach.
-The liquor is soft and silky.
+We notice a peach flavor.
+The liquor is soft, silky.
 Taste is thirst quenching and clean.

-Use 3 grams for 8-12 ounces of water at a lower temperature, as the leaves are delicate.
-A temp of 175-195 F is ideal.
+Use a round teaspoon or 3-4 grams for 8-12 ounces of water at a lower temperature, as the leaves are delicate.
+A temp of 175-185 F is ideal.
 Steep for 2 minutes and taste.
 Leaves should yield 2-3 steeps.